ibexa/documentation-user/docs/content_management/create_edit_content_types.md

 ![Content Type list](img/content_types.png "A list of Content Types")

 2\.
-If you are adding a new Content Type, on the Content Type group's detail screen, click **Add new** and skip to step 4.
+If you are adding a new Content Type, on the Content Type Group's detail screen, click **Create** and skip to step 4.

 3\.
-If you are modifying an existing Content Type, on the Content Type group's detail screen, click the **Edit** icon next to a name of the Content Type.
+If you are modifying an existing Content Type, on the Content Type Group's detail screen, click the **Edit** icon next to a name of the Content Type.

 ![Editing a Content Type](img/content_type_general_properties.png "Editing a Content Type")